MVI291 Diet and Health

 Home assignment is a 10 page essay on a particular topic to choose from; approved/not approved.

 Lectures: 16 hours.
 Supervised tutorial of questions; groups: 10 hours.
 Self-study (exam preparation), essay writing, group work: 124 hours.

 Special requirements in Science

 Type of course:

-June block (3 weeks) Lectures: 20 hours.
-Review of colloquium questions and article presentation 12 hours.
+June block (3 weeks) Lectures: 16 hours.
+Tutorial and group work: approx. 10 hours.

 External and internal examiner on written examination.
 The external examiner evaluates a minimum of 25 selected exam papers.